caddyserver/caddy/README.md

 Caddy is a general-purpose web server for Windows, Mac, Linux, BSD, and [Android](https://github.com/mholt/caddy/wiki/Running-Caddy-on-Android).
-It is a capable but easier aternative to other popular web servers.
+It is a capable but easier alternative to other popular web servers.

 [Releases](https://github.com/mholt/caddy/releases) ·
 [User Guide](https://caddyserver.com/docs) ·